Aleqsd/rtsp_tapo/README.md

 ## 🧪 Testing

-- To simulate low kibble count, temporarily lower the `--threshold` value in `main.py` or edit your environment variables.
+- To simulate a low kibble level, temporarily lower the `--threshold` value in `main.py` or edit your environment variables.
 - You can check Telegram logs in `croquettes.log` to confirm notifications were sent.

 ---